The Old Man in Love

 NOTE: This entry is in draft form; it is currently undergoing the VSFP editorial process.

-Introductory Note: Charles de Bernard was a French author and wrote often for the The Englishwoman’s Domestic Magazine.
-Set in Paris, “The Old Man in Love” is a playful love story occurring among the bourgeoisie class.
-The story is of interest because of its Victorian treatment of economic status and women’s roles.
-The story also addresses the notion of changeable economic status.
-The old man, a man of the gentry, is again thrust against changing social structures as he finds himself competing against a younger, but poorer man.
+Introductory Note: Charles de Bernard was a French author whose work appeared often in The Englishwoman’s Domestic Magazine during the first three years of its publication.1Isabella Beeton may have served as translator; she “provided translations of stories” before undertaking the position of “editress” of the journal in 1856.
+See Beth Palmer, Women’s Authorship and Editorship in Victorian Culture: Sensational Strategies, Oxford: Oxford University Press, 2011: pp. 32-33.
+“The Old Man in Love” was serialized in five parts.
+Set in Paris, the tale is a playful love story occurring among the bourgeoisie.
+The story is of interest because of its treatment of economic status and women’s roles.
+The protagonist, an older gentleman, encounters changing social structures as he finds himself competing against a younger, but poorer, man.

 I.